ctools/ctools/doc/source/user_manual/iact_analysis/tips.rst

 Plot zenith angle distribution of observations
 ----------------------------------------------
-The tool :ref:`csobsinfo` dumps more information into the log file that might be of interest to catch in a script.
+The tool :ref:`csobsinfo` dumps more information into the log file.
+Some of them might be of interest to catch in a script.
 Therefore, one could simply use this tool via python and plot some distributions:

 .. code-block:: python